 CUMBERLAND, ss.

-Personally appeared the above-named __________________ and gave oath that the foregoing statements made by him/her are true to the best of his/her knowledge, information and belief, and where based upon information and belief, he/she believes the same to be true.
+Personally appeared the above-named Steven E. Cope and gave oath that the foregoing statements made by him/her are true to the best of his/her knowledge, information and belief, and where based upon information and belief, he/she believes the same to be true.

 Before me,